 First, you may be entitled to toll the statute of limitations because of “infancy.
 If you are under the age of 18 when the cause of action arises, you may be able to pause the clock.
 However, since there are often others entitled to bring a wrongful death statute, i.e., the other members of the family, this may not help.

 If the defendants controlled the evidence that the death was due to their negligence, any attempts to hide the evidence may mean extending the deadline.
 If the defendant lied to hide the fact that the death was their fault, passing it off as an accident instead, you may be entitled to an extension.
 This “fraudulent concealment” can occur in a medical malpractice death case if the hospital tells you a different cause of death.

 The last potential way to toll the statute of limitations is also most common in medical malpractice cases.
 Even with no affirmative lie, you may not be able to tell that malpractice caused the death.
 You can often extend the deadline to begin when you discover the cause of death was malpractice.

-In any case, always talk to an attorney when you are considering filing a wrongful death suit.
+You should always talk to an attorney when you are considering filing a wrongful death suit.
 Because the statute of limitations can completely block your case, it is vital to file on time.
 In addition to wanting to ensure your case is heard in court, you want to allow your attorney the time necessary to build your case.
 Delaying filing your case will cost you precise time.
 Wrongful death claims offer many challenges, especially if the initial injury occurred months or years before your loved one succumbed to their injuries.

 If you lost a loved one to a traumatic accident, talk to an attorney today.
-The Philadelphia personal injury lawyers at The Reiff Law Firm can help you file your wrongful death lawsuit on time and handle the case from start to finish.
-For a free consultation with our lawyers, call our law offices today at (215) 246-9000.
+The Philadelphia personal injury lawyers at the Reiff Law Firm can help you file your wrongful death lawsuit on time and handle the case from start to finish.
+For a free consultation with our lawyers, call our law offices today at (215) 709-6940.